 "Tailoring your results based on country often helps," Eve suggests for finding a bargain.
 "For example, if you are after an item from a French brand, you can change your location to France, enabling you to see items that you normally wouldn’t see."

 "Don’t let minor damage stop you from getting your dream vintage or secondhand piece," adds Bo.
 "Often items only need a single stitch or a new button in order to give them a new lease of life."

 Also, set alerts.
-"Our mum had a Sonia Rykiel jumper from the '90s that Bo kept stealing," Eve says.
+"Our mom had a Sonia Rykiel jumper from the '90s that Bo kept stealing," Eve says.
 "So Bo set up an alert on eBay in the hope of finding the same one for herself.
 Two years passed before someone listed one but she got the email alert from eBay and the next minute it was hers."

 "Search specific brands instead of 'Y2K' or 'vintage'" — Asal Tehrani, 25

-This September will mark six years since Asal Tehrani started Susamusa, a London-based, vintage-inspired label that has since been seen on Bella Hadid and landed Asal on Forbes’ 30 under 30 list.
+This September will mark six years since Asal Tehrani started Susamusa, a London-based, vintage-inspired label which has since been seen on Bella Hadid and landed Tehrani on Forbes’ 30 under 30 list.
 "There are so many clothes out in the world and we consume so much.
 This is why I continue selling vintage and every Susamusa design is made with end-of-the-line fabrics or rolls that would otherwise be sent to landfill," she says.

 Also keep an eye out for people clearing out their wardrobes.
 "Once I found a mom who was selling her wardrobe from 20 years ago when she used to go clubbing and I bought her whole wardrobe in bulk," she continues.
 "If you see an item or seller who has a few things you like, message them and ask them if they have any more."